-The extent of respondents' professional development related to climate change and sustainability17 positively correlated with the number of outside the classroom activities they used to support their teaching.
+The extent of respondents' professional development related to climate change and sustainability11 positively correlated with the number of outside the classroom activities they used to support their teaching.
 More specifically, analysis identified that more use of outside the classroom activities was reported by those who undertook CPD - including training offered by external organisations and self-taught training since becoming a teacher - compared with those who did not.
-Those whose ITE course included a focus on climate change or sustainability, or engaged in professional development during their first year of teaching post-qualification reported similar use of activities compared to those who did not.
+Those who engaged in professional development during their ITE course and during their first year of teaching post-qualification reported similar use of activities compared to those who did not.